benroberts999/ampsci/doc/ampsci_input.md

 }
 ```
 * Includes correlation corrections. note: splines must exist already
-* io_file: Read/write from/to file.
-Set to 'false' to calculate from scratch (and not write to file), true to read/write from/to default filename.
-Alternatively, put any text here to be a custom filename (e.g., io_file="new"; will read/write from/to new.Sigma -- useful for tests).
+* read/write: Read/write from/to file.
+Set to 'false' to calculate from scratch (and not write to file).
+By default, the file name is: "Atom".sig.
+  * Alternatively, put any text here to be a custom filename (e.g., read/write="Cs_new"; will read/write from/to Cs_new.sig).
+Don't include the '.sig' extension (uses sigf for Feynman method, sig2 for Goldstone).
 Grids must match exactly when reading in from a file.
   * If reading Sigma in from file, basis doesn't need to exist
 * n_min_core: minimum core n included in the Sigma calculation; lowest states often contribute little, so this speeds up the calculations
 * energyShifts: If true, will calculate the second-order energy shifts (from scratch, according to MBPT) - compares to <v|Sigma|v> if it exists